 Years later Del recalled the challenges of hitting in the Deadball Era: “You could kick a cocoanut with your bare foot as far as you could hit one with a bat.”
 Observing the modern game in the 1960s, he said, “This upsurge in power hitting has taken a lot out of the thinking aspect of baseball, which was much more common in the old days.”

-Nineteen-seventeen was a difficult year for Del, as he was seriously hampered by injuries for the first time in his major league career.
+1917 was a difficult year for Pratt, as he was seriously hampered by injuries for the first time in his major league career.
 Early in the season, he broke a bone in his wrist and missed three weeks.
 A week later, he was sidelined with a bad knee.
-Then, after a September 4 loss to the league-leading Chicago White Sox, 13-6, cantankerous owner Phil Ball accused his players of "laying down" on the job.
+Then, after a September 4 loss to the league-leading Chicago White Sox, 13-6, cantankerous owner Phil Ball accused his players of “laying down” on the job.
 The week before, the Browns had dropped four of five games to these same White Sox (in Chicago; they were now playing in St. Louis), by a combined score of 36-13.
-Before that series, the Sox were leading the AL by only 31/2 games.
+Before that series, the Sox were leading the AL by only 3½ games.

-Del, shortstop Johnny Lavan and outfielder Burt Shotton all took issue with the remarks.
-They were so upset that they refused to suit up for the next day's game until they met with Ball.
-When the get-together occurred, the Browns' owner backed down and offered to print a retraction.
-He explained his statement by saying that his friends were telling him that the players were "laying down."
+Pratt, shortstop Johnny Lavan and outfielder Burt Shotton all took issue with the remarks.
+They were so upset that they refused to suit up for the next day’s game until they met with Ball.
+When the get-together occurred, the Browns’ owner backed down and offered to print a retraction.
+He explained his statement by saying that his friends were telling him that the players were “laying down.”
 The players did suit up, and the issue seemed to be resolved.

 In reality, Ball did not single out any guilty parties.
 Instead he told The Republic that only three players were giving manager Fielder Jones “their best:” George Sisler, Jimmy Austin, and Hank Severeid.
 The three players who responded so strongly were having poor years, hampered by injuries.